GilleM/Kilbronogue_trip/README.md

 - as a new user, I want to get familiar with possible activities in West Cork during lockdown.
 - as a user who likes to travel, I want to know more about Kilbronogue, to locate it on the map and have access to accommodation information as well as photos taken there.
-- as a user who is on vacation in West Cork, I want to be able to read other people's story who lived there and explore the places that are close to me so that I can see as much as possible.
+- as a user who is on vacation in West Cork, I want to be able to read other people's stories who live (or have lived) there and explore the places that are close to me so that I can see as much as possible.
 - as a user living in Ireland, I want a destination to visit during the weekend and a place to take a snack and beverage.
-- as a user interested in history, I want to learn about Irish history for which I could as well use the links provided in the page.
+- as a user interested in history, I want to learn about Irish history for which I could as well as use the links provided in the page.

 ## Strategy

-The main goal of the website is to attract users interested in West Cork, its history (and history of Ireland) and to mention possible activites a person can do during their stay in Kilbronogue.
+The main goal of the website is to attract users interested in West Cork, its history (and history of Ireland) and to mention possible activities a person can do during their stay in Kilbronogue.
 My personal goal was to create a website as a memory of my Kilbronogue trip and to have all the pictures I took in one place (one web site).
 My goal in design was to make everything as structured and intuitive as possible with the interactivity of text and images making the UX simple and easy to read.

-There is only English version of the website.
-Since my website doesn't have particular social links (Fb, Instagram, Twitter...), the ones provided are linked to  general pages about history of Ireland or some particular location in Ireland.
+There is only an English version of the website.
+Since my website doesn't have particular social links (Fb, Instagram, Twitter...), the ones provided are linked to  general pages about the history of Ireland or some particular location in Ireland.

 ## Scope
 I wanted to represent myself so that the users can have an idea of the creator of the page.
-I wanted to show to users the beauty of Kilbornogue and West Cork, its itineraries and possible indoor activites they can do if they decide to travel to West Cork.
+I wanted to show to users the beauty of Kilbornogue and West Cork, its itineraries and possible indoor activities they can do if they decide to travel to West Cork.

 ## Structure
 All the pages have a fixed **navbar** with "Kilbronogue trip" logo I created just for the